kevindublin/promptme/README.md

 **Individual Features**
 - ~~Social Login~~
+- ~~Feedback dashboard~~
-- Feedback dashboard
+- Better Feedback dashboard
 - Context dictionary: hover over words to show the definition
+- Words read aloud as they drip in
-- Add pie charts for feedback results, analytics
+- ~~Add pie charts for feedback results, analytics~~
 - Third app with Full TinyMCE in-browser text editor to work on drafts
 - Export writing to Google Drive and Dropbox
 - Take photos of handwritten or printed text and OCR into editor as a draft for those who prefer to write by hand, uploadcare